nbrc/mss23-iptr/README.md

 - The script is optimized for a buffer size of 512 samples.

-- During periods of silence (no audio input), the script waits for 0.25 seconds before checking for new audio data.

 ## Recognized Techniques

 The **realtime.py** script using the MLP model can recognize the following flute playing techniques: